JensRantil/jensrantil.github.io/content/posts/2023-11-06_autoscaling-is-not-a-panacea.md

 Scaling up can, surprisingly, also impact stability negatively.
-If your application is doing any lazy loading, it can be slow until it has warmed up (hello Java!).
+If your application is doing any lazy loading, it can be slow until it has warmed up (hello <emph title="Java Virtual Machine">JVM</emph>!).
 This is a problem that gets magnified if you scale up frequently.
 There are workarounds here, though.
 You _can_ spend time heating your process after startup.

 Further, since there is no subsecond autoscaling there will be a time until scale-up happens.
 During that time, your service might not be able to serve all